 Zeiss has a reputation for very effective coatings and it is justified in this case, the lens does not loose contrast even in very demanding situations.

-I could provoke some ghosting under extreme conditions but I have never tested a lens with a better performance in this regard.
+I could provoke minor ghosting under extreme conditions but still I would call the FE 1.8/55 an excellent performer in this regard.

 f/1.8: very good to excellent in the center, very good in the midframe region and good to very good in the corners where some coma is visible.